 Is there going to be an impact on the completion date or other aspects of the schedule?
 If so, list it.
 It doesn’t always happen that a change alters the project schedule, but there’s a pretty good chance that it will.
 You won’t know for sure what the impact will be like until you’re doing the work, but give your best estimate and get approval based on that.

-page, you’ll see a button called Add Change Order.
+On the page, you’ll see a button called Add Change Order.
 Clicking this button opens up a form for you to fill out details about your change order like the cost of the change and the required approvers for the change.
-On the
+On the page, you’ll see all change orders submitted grouped by the status of the change order.

 Who issues change orders?